Centralizer Rigidity near Elements of the Weyl Chamber Flow: Abstract

 \section{Abstract}

 In this paper, we prove centralizer rigidity near an element of the Weyl chamber flow on a semisimple Lie group.
-We show that a $C^1$ perturbation of an element of the Weyl chamber flow on a quotient $G/\Gamma$ of an $\R$-split, simple Lie group $G$ either has centralizer of dimension $0$ or $1$, or is smoothly conjugate to an element of the Weyl chamber flow.
-We also acquire a general condition for the center fixing centralizer of a partially hyperbolic diffeomorphism to be a Lie group.
+We show that a $C^1$ perturbation of an element of the Weyl chamber flow on a quotient $G/\Gamma$ of an $\R$-split, simple Lie group $G$ either has a centralizer of dimension $0$ or $1$, or is smoothly conjugate to an element of the Weyl chamber flow.
+We also obtain a general condition for the center-fixing centralizer of a partially hyperbolic diffeomorphism to be a Lie group.